Market sector

 The term market sector is used in economics and finance to describe a part of the economy.
 It is usually a broader term than industry, which is a set of businesses that are buying and selling such similar goods and services that they are in direct competition with each other.

+According to the national accounts terminology used by the OECD, the business sector is also known as the market sector.
+This designation refers to the existence of a market with recorded sales, transactions, and prices that permit the direct measurement of output.
+In this framework, the market sector coincides with the business sector.